Zhong Yao: Family

 Zhong Yu had four sons: Zhong Jun (鍾峻), Zhong Yong (鍾邕), Zhong Yi (鍾毅) and Zhong Chan (鍾辿).
 Zhong Yi was raised as Zhong Hui's adoptive son because Zhong Hui was single and had no children.
 Zhong Yong was killed along with his uncle Zhong Hui during the mutiny and his family members were executed.
 In the aftermath of Zhong Hui's failed rebellion, Zhong Jun, Zhong Yi and Zhong Chan were implicated, arrested and placed on death row for their relations to Zhong Hui.
 However, Sima Zhao took into consideration that Zhong Yao and Zhong Yu had rendered meritorious service to Wei, hence he decided to let them preserve their posterity.
 He made the Wei emperor Cao Huan issue an imperial decree, which pardoned Zhong Jun and Zhong Chan and restored them to their original official positions and titles.
 Zhong Yi, however, was executed because he was Zhong Hui's adoptive son and was hence not eligible for the pardon.

+Wang Hun's wife Zhong Yan (Note: Lady Zhong has a biography in vol.96 of Jin Shu; this biography recorded that "Yan" (琰) was her courtesy name and that she was Zhong Yao's great-granddaughter.
+Vol.517 of Taiping Yulan, citing another Jin Shu, recorded that "Yan" was Lady Zhong's name and that she was Yao's granddaughter; a Wang Shi Pu annotation in vol.19 of Shishuo Xinyu recorded that her name was "Yanzhi" and that she was Yao's granddaughter (〈王氏谱曰：“锺夫人名琰之，太傅繇之孙。”〉).) was either Yao's granddaughter or great-granddaughter.